 Sheds are the most inviting to garden thieves as this is where expensive tools and equipment are usually stored.
 You should make sure your shed is robust and has been kept well maintained during the winter months.

-Replace any screws and nails, securing hinges, handles and latches with dome headed bolts as this should prevent them from being screwed off.
+Replace screws and nails, securing hinges, handles and latches with dome headed bolts to prevent them from being screwed off.
 You should also fit good quality bolts and a hefty padlock to the door.
 If your shed has windows, put locks on them and add a wire mesh on the inside.

 Wall anchors can be fitted inside sheds, outbuildings and garages and can be attached to valuable items such as mowers, power tools and bikes, but remember that they are only as secure as the surface they are fastened to.
 Alternatively, you can chain larger items such as mowers and bikes together before locking them to a wall anchor.